 Equity investment is a broad category, and investment structures take several different forms.
 Here are just a few common small business equity investment options:

-• SBIC: The Small Business Investment Companies (SBIC) is a program offered through the SBA to provide venture capital financing to small businesses.
-It pools investor money from venture capital firms to invest in startup, possibly high-risk companies.
+• SBIC: The Small Business Investment Companies (SBIC) is a program offered through the Small Business Administration (SBA) to provide venture capital financing to small businesses.
+It pools investor money from venture capital firms to invest in startups, possibly high-risk companies.

 • Venture capitalists: Where angel investors are typically using personal funds (hence the insistence on providing guidance), venture capital firms will pool money from professional investors to grow startups and small businesses.
 Venture capitalists will usually seek a seat on your board of directors.

-• Equity crowdfunding: Through a platform like Kickstarter, equity crowdfunding involves selling shares of your company to the “crowd” to raise money.
+• Equity crowdfunding: Through platforms like Kickstarter, equity crowdfunding involves selling shares of your company to the “crowd” to raise money.

 How do you know what shares of your company are worth?
-It’s best to work with a professional business valuation service who can tell you how many ownership stakes to offer at what price.
-But to estimate, take the total amount you wish to raise, and divide it by how much you, the owner, has already contributed.
+It’s best to work with a professional business valuation service that can tell you how many ownership stakes to offer at what price.
+But to estimate, take the total amount you wish to raise and divide it by how much you, the owner, have already contributed.
 In this way, you can roughly project the portion of “ownership” available to offer equity investors.
 For instance, if you need $100,000 and you’ve already contributed $60,000 on your own, there’s 40% ownership available if you choose to rely solely on equity investment.

 How do you structure debt investment?